 We’ve put together some tips below on how to sharpen your kitchen knives using a whetstone.
 With proper sharpening techniques plus a bit of practice, you can extend the quality of your knives, save money, and work more efficiently in the kitchen.

 A whetstone typically has two sides.
-The coarse grit removes blade roughness while the fine grit lets you maintain a polished knife edge.
+The coarse grit side removes blade roughness while the fine grit side lets you maintain a polished knife edge.
 Follow these simple steps to bring your knives back to peak sharpness.

 Step 1: Soak your whetstone in water

 Submerge your whetstone in water for 5 to 10 minutes and continue to apply water while sharpening.
 The water combines with the small particles released from the stone to form an abrasive substance, allowing sharpening to take place.

 With the coarse side up, move the knife blade back and forth against the stone at an angle of 10 to 15 degrees.
 You may like to use a guide rail so you can sharpen at the same angle every time.
 This is a handy tool to have while you are still learning how to use a whetstone.
 Apply light or moderate pressure as you slide the knife away from you.
 This step is the pre-sharpening stage and removes roughness.
 Repeat this step on the knife’s opposite side.

 Step 3: Polish the knife edges